laravel/docs/notifications.md

 <a name="specifying-delivery-channels"></a>
 ### Specifying Delivery Channels

 Every notification class has a `via` method that determines on which channels the notification will be delivered.
-Notifications may be sent on the `mail`, `database`, `broadcast`, `nexmo`, and `slack` channels.
+Notifications may be sent on the `mail`, `database`, `broadcast`, `vonage`, and `slack` channels.

 > {tip} If you would like to use other delivery channels such as Telegram or Pusher, check out the community driven [Laravel Notification Channels website](http://laravel-notification-channels.com).